NJ double shooting prompts school lockdowns during manhunt

 The Englewood Public School District put their schools on lockdown as a precaution as police searched for the suspect.

-Soon afterwards, police say a 2004 gray Honda Accord was carjacked at gunpoint from Park Street in Hackensack.
+Soon afterwards, police say the suspect carjacked a woman at gunpoint, stealing her gray 2004 Honda Accord at the Regency Manor apartments on Park Street in Hackensack.

+"He came out of the car," a witness said.
+"The guy came out from behind the car, put a gun somewhere in her stomach area and said, 'Give me the keys.'"

 The vehicle fled on Interstate 80 to the Garden State Parkway before it was stopped by New Jersey State Police, and one person was taken into custody.